fhildeb/ba-assambly/README.md

 4. The state of the switches S3 and S4 displayed on the 7-segment display.
 5. Simulation flashing car lights in different variations.

+## Session 4: Storage and Display Reads

+1. The memory range from 200H to 2FFH is overwritten with the value of the switch and copied over to 300-3FFH.
+2. Program clearing all segments of the 7-segment display.
+3. Shows the values of switches S3 to S0 in the display by having a hex table for digit convertion.
+4. Dice Roll: When switch S0 is on, one digit is visibly but not recognizable counted between 1 and 6.
+If the switch is off, the display shows the last random value.

 ## Tools

 - [i8086 Emulator](http://sourceforge.net/projects/i8086emu/): A multi-platform Emulator on SBC-86